Market gardens in the East Kootenay: Bringing fresh produce, meat and more to local tables

 Morchella Market & Cafe: “Your Local Delicacy” is the company slogan for Morchella Market & Cafe and this big-little grocery store filled to the brim with produce from local providers and goods doesn’t disappoint.
 Fresh fruit and vegetables, herbs, delicious ready-to-go-meals, baked goods, health and beauty products and hard-to-find grocery items can all be found at this downtown store.
 They also offer locally-sourced weekly produce boxes.
 101 Kootenay Street, Cranbrook.
 Phone: 250-919-9164.

-Peppergrass EK Food Co-Op: Peppergrass is a community-owned farm cooperative where staff, local farmers and customers work together to create a sustainable food network.
-Peppergrass offers fresh seasonal produce, weekly harvest boxes, co-op memberships and locally produced prepared foods.
+Peppergrass Market: Peppergrass offers fresh seasonal produce, products from regional farms and locally produced prepared foods.
 2104 2nd Street South, Cranbrook.
 Phone 250-426-6998.

 Where to buy local food in Creston

-Blueberry Patch Farms & Farm Girls Flowers: Offering berry preserves, frozen blueberries, old-fashioned candy and Farm Girls line of botanical soap, cream and salves at the farm store.
-Come and visit their new vegetable and flower gardens—U-pick seasonal berries and fresh flowers available!
+Blueberry Patch Farms: Offering berry preserves, frozen blueberries, old-fashioned candy and Farm Girls line of botanical soap, cream and salves at the farm store.
+Also, pay a visit to the Lavender Cottage Gift Shop and the alpacas!
 2782-20th Street, Lister.
 Phone 250-428-4647.

 Crestview Farms: A family-owned farm, offering ethically-raised lamb and beef.
 Farmgate sales available.
 1366 Speers Road, Creston.
 Phone: 250-435-0211.